-Limit on Number of Proposals per PI: 1
+Limit on Number of Proposals per PI or Co-PI: 1

-An individual may participate as Principal Investigator, co-Principal Investigator or other Senior Personnel in at most one full proposal in this competition.
+An individual may participate as Principal Investigator, co-Principal Investigator or other Senior Personnel in at most one full proposal in the pair of SSE and SSI competitions that occurs in a given calendar year.
 Any individual whose biographical sketch is provided as part of the proposal will be considered as Senior Personnel in the proposed activity, with or without financial support from the project.
-After the proposal submission deadline, if a person appears on more than one full proposal, submitters have up to two weeks after the deadline to withdraw excess proposals to reduce that person's participation to one proposal.
+After each proposal submission deadline, if a person appears on more than one full proposal, submitters have up to two weeks after the deadline to withdraw excess proposals to reduce that person's participation to one proposal.
 After that time, the first submitted proposal (in FastLane time-stamp chronological order) in which that individual is participating will be accepted for review, and the remainder will be returned without review.
 For this purpose, a multi-institution collaborative project is treated as one proposal that is considered submitted when the last component proposal is submitted.
+Similarly, a person who appears on one SSE proposal may not appear on any SSI proposal in the same calendar year; if this happens, the SSI proposal will be returned without review.